-To manage how your Gravatar is used, log into your WP admin area and go to the Settings > Discussion screen …
+To control how your Gravatar is used, log into your dashboard and go to the Settings > Discussion area …

-- Avatar Display: This section lets you toggle Gravatars on and off.
+- Avatar Display: Here you can toggle Gravatars on and off.

-- Default Avatar: WordPress lets you select what type of image you would like to display when users do not have a Gravatar account.
-Selecting one of the generated icons gives users a default avatar without requiring them to have their own Gravatar account.
-Generated icons link the email of the user to an auto-generated image.
+- Default Avatar: WordPress lets you select what type of image you would like to display when users do not have a Gravatar.
+Selecting one of the generated icons gives users a default avatar.
+Generated icons link the email of the commenter to an auto-generated image.
 Now, every time that person posts on your site, the same image will display next to their name.

 WordPress Gravatars – Additional Tips

 By default, Gravatars display at a fixed size.
-To change the default WordPress Gravatar size, you would need to edit code in your template files.
+To customize the default WordPress Gravatar size, you would need to edit code in your template files.

-Also, various WordPress plugins have been developed to enhance the use of Gravatars.
-These are available inside your dashboard by typing in gravatar inside the plugin search field …
+Also, several WordPress plugins have been developed to extend the functionality of Gravatars. you can see which plugins are available inside your dashboard by searching for the keyword “gravatar” …

-For example, you can a feature called a Gravatar Hovercard to your site using a plugin called Jetpack.
+For example, you can a feature called a Gravatar Hovercard to your WordPress blog using a plugin called Jetpack.

 Gravatar Hovercards are typically a feature of WordPress.com (the hosted version of WordPress).
-You can add a Gravatar Hovercard to a self-hosted site, however, by installing a versatile, feature-rich (and free) WordPress plugin called Jetpack …
+You can add a Gravatar Hovercard to your self-hosted website or blog, however, if you install a powerful, feature-rich plugin called Jetpack …

-After Jetpack is installed on your site and the Gravatar Hovercards feature is activated, a Gravatar Hovercards entry will appear on your Discussion Settings > Avatars management panel.
-This lets you display visitor profiles when someone hovers over a Gravatar with their mouse …
+After installing the Jetpack plugin on your site and activating the Gravatar Hovercards feature, a Gravatar Hovercards entry will be added to your Discussion Settings > Avatars admin area.
+This allows you to enable the display of user profiles when someone hovers over a Gravatar image …

-If this feature has been activated, then if visitors hover over your Gravatar …
+If you activate this feature, then whenever visitors hover over your Gravatar …

-(Hover your mouse over a Gravatar to display a Gravatar Hovercard)
+(Hovering the mouse over a Gravatar displays Gravatar Hovercards)

-Your Gravatar Hovercard will pop up, giving people an opportunity to visit your profile and learn more about you …
+Your Gravatar Hovercard will display, allowing people to learn more about you …

 Add A Custom Gravatar To WordPress